 You thought you were eligible for the benefits DSHS gave you.
 You spent them.

 It was reasonable for you to rely on DSHS.

 Your reliance must have been reasonable.
 This will usually be true.
 Eligibility rules and benefits computations are complicated.
 They are often confusing.
 The rules sometimes change.
 They may not make sense, especially if no one explains them.
 It is usually reasonable to expect DSHS to do its job right and give you the right amount of benefits.

 It would harm you if DSHS can now claim you owe the benefits.

-You cannot afford to pay back the money or have your benefits lowered.
+You cannot afford to pay back the money or have DSHS lower your benefits.

-You planned your finances believing you were eligible for the extra benefits, OR you used the extra benefits to buy something you would not have otherwise.
+- You planned your finances believing you were eligible for the extra benefits, OR you used them to buy something you would not have otherwise.

 Some examples of harm: